 Fairly recently, a woman in Northfield, NJ, was charged with animal cruelty for leaving four dogs out in the cold during winter.
 Out of the four dogs at the woman’s house, one (a 9-year old dog), died of congestive heart failure.

 Another woman from Shamong, NJ, was charged with animal cruelty after the police found 44 dead dogs wrapped in plastic bags inside a freezer.
 The police also found another 161 dogs living in inhumane conditions, for which she faced additional charges.

 Two New Jersey men from Sewell and Millville were charged with animal cruelty for having an illegal dogfighting ring.
 The police reported that both men organized and hosted dog fights where several animals died.

 All of these cases can show how seriously the state takes animal protection from abuse and neglect.
 If you are charged with killing a dog, you will face criminal charges and a potential conviction.
 It is critical to have an experienced New Jersey criminal defense lawyer who can guide you and defend you.

 Contact Our New Jersey Criminal Defense Attorney for a Free Consultation if You Were Charged

 Facing New Jersey’s criminal justice system can be frightening, especially if you have never faced problems with the law before.
 It is essential to have competent legal representation by your side if you have been charged with animal cruelty in New Jersey.
 At the Law Offices of John J. Zarych, we can fight aggressively to uphold your rights as a defendant.
-To learn more about our services, and discuss the details of your case, call our criminal defense attorney today and schedule your free, confidential consultation.
+To learn more about our services, and discuss the details of your case, call our criminal defense attorneys in Cape May today and schedule your free, confidential consultation.
 Our phone number is (609) 616-4956.